Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/README.md

 ## Release 2019.5 - (v2.2.7)  - Accelerated Deployment <- current release>

-> New 2.3 release coming very soon...
+> New 2.3 release coming very soon for 2023...

 We have expanded where you can download the UnityPackage asset and widened the options to contribute to the project.